Why retouch? [UPDATE]

 [UPDATE: January 30, 2009] Please note the part about setting the light in SL client is outdated since Windlight was introduced.
 The rest of the article is OK :)

+Have you ever wondered why other people's photographs from SL are so crisp and clear, nicely coloured and without any SL weird glitches while yours are dark and blurry?
+That's the power of retouching.
 If done properly, editing images can enhance a lot the look of your photos.
 It allows to use your pictures more effectively as you can add a certain atmosphere to the photo, depending on what's needed.
 What's important is not to go too far or the picture will look unnatural.
 The aim of retouching is to emphasize the content of the image, not change it.

 Retouching is essential for having pro looking photos.
 It's particulary important if you're a Second Life model, completing your portfolio or a photographer, offering services to other SL residents.
 Professional looking images will generate more opportunities.
 But I feel it's also a great idea to retouch when creating profile photos - after all they're the first photos that your new friends will look at.